Talking With Your Child About Sex

 Your local library, church or synagogue, or organizations such as Planned Parenthood will have information to help you talk to your kids about sex and family life issues.

 As children enter their teen years, they begin to have more interest in dating, and many become sexually intimate with a partner.
 Almost half of adolescents will have had sexual intercourse by 10th grade.
-And by 12th grade, 63 children out of 100 have had sexual intercourse.4 Teens face a lot of peer pressure to have sex.
+And by 12th grade, a little more than half have had sexual intercourse.4 Teens face a lot of peer pressure to have sex.
 So if your teen is not ready to have sex, he or she may feel left out.
 Help your teen understand that many teens decide to wait to have sex.

 Keep talking to your child about healthy relationships and safe sex.
 Studies show that when parents talk openly about sex, their teens are more responsible in their sexual behaviors.5